MoFEM/mofem-cephas/joss/paper.md

   with multi-grid solver applied to the perforated Scordelis-Lo roof problem using a solid shell element.\label{fig:shell}](paper_shell.pdf)

-  `MoFEM` provides a convenient application programming interface allowing a user to freely choose the approximation basis (e.g. Legrende or Jacobi polynomials) independently from the approximation space, and type and dimension of the field.
+  `MoFEM` provides a convenient application programming interface allowing user to freely choose the approximation basis (e.g. Legrende or Jacobi polynomials) independently from the approximation space, and type and dimension of the field.
 A user can approximate scalar and vectorial fields on scalar basis functions, or vectorial and tensorial fields on vectorial bases.
   Moreover, `MoFEM` permits the construction of tensorial fields on tensorial bases, e.g. bubble basis of zero normal and divergence-free basis functions; see @gopalakrishnan2012second for an example of such a space.
-A `MoFEM` user can freely set the approximation order on each entity of an element separately, e.g. edge, face, volume, or define a field on the skeleton.
+A `MoFEM` user can also freely set the approximation order on each entity of an element separately, e.g. edge, face, volume, or define a field on the skeleton.
 In \autoref{fig:convergence}, we present a convergence study for the mixed